Top-label calibration and multiclass-to-binary reductions: Modifying confidence calibration to top-label calibration

 \section{Modifying confidence calibration to top-label calibration}

-A commonly used notion of calibration in multiclass classification settings is confidence calibration, a simple `one-dimensional' reduction to binary calibration proposed by \citet{guo2017nn_calibration}.
-For the rest of this paper, we use $P$ for the data-generating distribution over $\Xcal \times [L]$, and we denote a random point from this distribution as $(X, Y) \sim P$.
-Let $c: \Xcal \to [L]$ denote a classifier or `top-label predictor' and $h: \Xcal \to [0, 1]$ a function that provides a confidence or probability score for the top-label $c(X)$.
-The predictor $(c, h)$ is said to be confidence calibrated (for $P$) if
+Let $c: \Xcal \to [L]$ denote a classifier or top-label predictor and $h: \Xcal \to [0, 1]$ a function that provides a confidence or probability score for the top-label $c(X)$.
+The predictor $(c, h)$ is said to be confidence calibrated (for the data-generating distribution $P$) if